link422/F24_Team3_TennisBallCollector/Reports/Detailed Design.md

 - The Power Subsystem shall use specific colors for wiring of batteries and components.
   - Doing this shall minimize overcomplication of wiring and allow wire direction to be easily traced.

-- The Power Subsystem will have 5 V Lithium Polymer Rechargeable Battery shall power the Raspberry Pi.
+- The Power Subsystem shall have a 12 V Li-ion Rechargeable Battery power the Raspberry Pi.
   - The rechargeable battery will allow multiple uses of the battery as long as there is a charge.

 - The Power Subsystem will supply the correct amount of power to the RC motors by usage of a driver motor.